Vision, Mission and Values

 Many of Portland State’s disciplinary programs are nationally ranked in the top 20 in the United States, and the Princeton Review lists PSU among its Best Colleges.

-The innovative University Studies program, a four-year general education program which promotes community-based, interdisciplinary learning, and engagement in real-world problems, has established Portland State as a national model for other colleges and universities.
+The innovative University Studies program, a four-year general education program which promotes community-based, interdisciplinary learning, and engagement with real-world problems, has established Portland State as a national model for other colleges and universities.

 The University Honors College is the only urban-focused honors college in the country.
 Here, a small, dedicated community of highly motivated students and engaged professors explore an academically intense curriculum through the lens of the culturally rich, ever-evolving city of Portland.